 • improper treatment of respiratory diseases in a baby;

-• the presence of other diseases of the lungs or pathologies of the cardiovascular system;
+• the presence of other lung diseases or pathologies of the cardiovascular system;

 • immunodeficiency states;